Adobe-Experience-Cloud/analytics-io-lab/README.md

     },
     "dimension": "variables/page",
-    "search": {                                      <-- You need a search attribute "clause": "( CONTAINS 'kids' )",             <-- with a search clause "includeSearchTotal" : true
+    "search": {                                      <-- You need a search attribute "clause": "( CONTAINS 'blogs' )",             <-- with a search clause "includeSearchTotal" : true
     }
 }